patrickrobrecht/events-manager-customization/readme.txt

 === 1.0.0 ===
 - Allow to make the phone number field in the booking form required.
-- Allow to add require additional fields for the postal address (street, postal code and city) to the booking form and show the booking list in the admin area.
+- Allow to add require additional fields for the postal address (street, postal code and city) to the booking form and show them in the booking list in the admin area.